irekf/RustSandbox/README.md

 # RustSandbox

 This is a place to try the Rust programming language!
-Let's start...
+Let's start with this http://rustbyexample.com/